codingMustache/codingMustache/README.md

 ## Joke of the Day

-I ate a clock yesterday.
-It was so time consuming.
+"I'm sorry."
+"Hi sorry, I'm dad"

 ## Daily Trivia

-Which one of these is not an official development name for a Ubuntu release?
+What was the first company to use the term &quot;Golden Master&quot;?
- 1. Utopic Unicorn
+ 1. Apple
- 2. Mystic Mansion
+ 2. IBM
- 3. Trusty Tahr
+ 3. Microsoft
- 4. Wily Werewolf
+ 4. Google

 <details>
   <summary>Answer</summary>
-  Mystic Mansion
+  Apple
 </details>